garydai/ruleEngine/_posts/2014-4-2-fingerprint.md

 ###Chromaprint
 Chromaprint, the input audio is converted to the sampling rate 11025 Hz and the frame size is 4096 (0.371 s) with 2/3 overlap.

+chroma is simply the fractional part of the base-2 logarithm of frequency.

+chroma spectrum, , to be a measure of the strength of a signal with respect to a given value of chroma

+The algorithm consists of ﬁve steps: frame segmentation, feature calculation, correlation calculation, correlation ﬁltering, and thumbnail selection

+1.生成频谱图chromagram

+2.基于图像的对比